Advertisement

 Technical requirements

-The St. Louis area uses the SLATER (St. Louis Area Trunked Emergency Radio) P25 Phase I system.
-To monitor unencrypted channels, you need a digital scanner capable of P25 decoding.
-Note that the control channel rotates around midnight daily.
+The St. Louis region uses two trunked systems: SLATER (St. Louis Area Trunked Emergency Radio, P25 Phase I) for many county agencies, and the statewide MOSWIN system (P25 Phase II), which the RadioReference database lists for St. Louis city police and fire.
+To monitor the unencrypted channels, you need a digital scanner capable of P25 Phase II decoding.

 Take action in St. Louis